 A survey of contemporary analytical appropriate to the study of tonal and post-tonal music.
+Credit cannot be held for both this course and 65:678.
+3 lecture hours per week, one term.

-65:690 (3) MUSIC BIBLIOGRAPHY AND RESEARCH METHODS
+63:690 MUSIC BIBLIOGRAPHY AND RESEARCH METHODS

-The course is designed to acquaint students with the performance/ literature program with the bibliographic resources for musical research.
+The course is designed to acquaint students with the performance/literature program with the bibliographic resources for musical research.
 It deals with both general reference and music reference sources.
+Credit cannot be held for both this course and 65:690.

-65:695 (12) MASTER'S THESIS
+63:695 MASTER'S THESIS

-Prerequisite: Completion of 24 cr. hrs. course work required for the M.Mus. in Mus.
-Ed.
-(Thesis) degree program.
+Prerequisite: Completion of 24 cr. hrs. coursework required for the M.Mus. in Mus.
+Ed. degree program.